India has kept bar really high, will be a tough opposition: Taylor | Sports-Games

 - United Kingdom

-Senior batsman Ross Taylor on Tuesday said India has set the bar really high and considering their bench strength, it will be an extremely tough battle for his team during the World Test Championship final beginning June 18.
+Senior New Zealand batsman Ross Taylor on Tuesday said India have set the bar really high and considering their bench strength, it will be an extremely tough battle for his team during the World Test Championship final beginning June 18.

 ''You go through the Indian line-up, all world-class players all through and whatever side they do decide to go with, they will leave out some world-class players as well.
 We know whatever XI we face will be very tough,'' Taylor said during a virtual press conference.